Tube

 Gain (MM)

-The gain provided by the phono stage when working with an MM type pickup (see "Intended use").
+Gain provided by the phono preamp when working with a MM-type cartridge (see "Purpose").

-This parameter describes how much the signal level at the output of the phono stage increases relative to the level at the input.
-It is traditionally written in decibels; you can convert decibels into "times" using special formulas or tables.
-Knowing the gain, you can estimate the actual level of the output signal when using a particular pickup.
-For example, if the characteristics indicate 35 dB (56.2x), and the “head” outputs 5 mV, then as a result, the signal level at the output of the phono stage without additional processing will be 5 * 56.2 = 281 mV.
-Accordingly, the input sensitivity of the power amplifier with which this model is planned to be used should be less than 281 mV (however, 150 mV is considered the standard minimum for such amplifiers).
+This parameter describes how much the signal level at the output of the phono preamp increases relative to the input level.
+Traditionally, it is expressed in decibels; decibels can be converted into "times" using special formulas or tables.
+Knowing the gain, you can estimate the actual output signal level when using a particular cartridge.
+For example, if the specifications indicate 35 dB (56.2x), and the "head" produces 5 mV, then as a result, the signal level at the output of the phono preamp without additional processing will be 5*56.2 = 281 mV.
+Accordingly, the input sensitivity of the power amplifier with which this model is planned to be used should not exceed 281 mV (however, the standard minimum for such amplifiers is considered to be 150 mV).

-Note that the output level of MM cartridges is noticeably higher than that of MC cartridges, so the gains for them are generally lower (although there are exceptions).
+It should be noted that the output signal level of MM cartridges is noticeably higher than that of MC cartridges, so the gain factors for them are generally lower (though there are exceptions).

 Input sensitivity (MM)